Steinbach (Taunus): Sights

-Steinbach is in the "Rhein-Main-Gebiet" and has not many historic buildings, but here is a small Overview: In the heart of Steinbach stone on the court Pijnacker: Here is the symbol "Bütt", a well run, jump out of the Steinbach fed.
+Steinbach is part of the urban area "Rhein-Main-Gebiet".
+It doesn't have many historic buildings, but here is a small Overview: In the heart of Steinbach stone on the court Pijnacker: Here is the symbol "Bütt", a well run, jump out of the Steinbach fed.
 Framed this is the center of the two inns "Zum Goldenen Stern" and "Zum Schwanen", with its monumental timbered facade.
 Both bars have a very long tradition.
 The oldest restaurant in Steinbach "Zum Taunus" in the Bornhohl no longer exists.
 In the Kirchgasse, is the back house, nor by the old custom of baking bread itself.
 The back rooms of the house, but also for various exhibitions and lectures.
 There is also a "Trauzimmer".
 The St. George's Church (Protestant) is next to the back house.
 It was built 1537 as the first Protestant church in Germany at the direction of Caspar Kronberg of the second century.
 In Steinbach, there are some old buildings, by the bronze plates on the Built and other important details to report, such as the old "Schultheißenhaus" in "Bornhohl", which was first documented in 1549 as a house of "Schultheißenamtes" was mentioned in today monument.
 Interesting and historically valuable is the house Untergasse 2 by 1782 to 1856 Johann Christoph Diehl lived, the teacher from Frederick Stolze.
 A bronze plate reminiscent of the former Steinbacher.
 Change of location: The first of the Oak Forest City Steinbacher is a tree monument.
 It is the most southerly of the Taunus oak.